-Effectiveness, Effectiveness in how well outputs are converted to outcomes and impacts

-Impact and

-Sustainability

-Score and Rationale: B- (Close to Adequate Standards, in place)

-A review of literature, especially of plans, showed that generally there are links between the analysis of key results areas to be achieved and the activity clusters.
-However, activities themselves are not always explicitly itemised.
-At individual project level, there is evidence and analysis present throughout their plans, and each project summary includes broad overviews of strategies/ToCs.
-Context/background provides evidence to support achievement of intended outcomes.
-Where the literature reviewed was a report, the key achievements reported are mostly based on planned activities, with supporting evidence.
-There is also strong evidence in the literature review that many aspects of the programme intend to prioritise learning systems.

-In practice, Pacific Women uses an evidence-based approach and has 'rolled out' the Monitoring, Evaluation and Learning (MEL) framework.
-The intention is to enhance and generate evidence which will help to inform policy and practice, through systematic data collection, consultation and communication.
-However, the level of implementation of the MEL framework has varied across the programme and it does not yet include all projects.
+Effectiveness, Impact and Sustainability Effectiveness in how well outputs are converted to outcomes and impacts Score and Rationa ale: B- (Close to Adequate Standards, in place) A review of literature, results areas to be act itemised.
+At individua project summary inclu support achievement achievements reporte strong evidence in the systems. , especially of plans, showed that generally there are links between the analysis of key hieved and the activity clusters.
+However, activities themselves are not always explicitly il project level, there is evidence and analysis present throughout their plans, and each udes broad overviews of strategies/ToCs.
+Context/background provides evidence to of intended outcomes.
+Where the literature reviewed was a report, the key ed are mostly based on planned activities, with supporting evidence.
+There is also e literature review that many aspects of the programme intend to prioritise learning pmen uses an evidence-based approach and has 'rolled out' the Monitoring.
+Evaluation of implementation of the MEL framework has varied across the programme and it does not yet include all projects.
 In addition, because of the way some of the partner systems are structured, accountability systems for projects do not necessarily include accountability to the programme.
 For example, the 'one UN' approach operating in PNG means that UN implementing partners there are 'less accountable' to the programme in terms of reporting.
 This has meant that in many cases the programme struggles to receive consistent project monitoring information.
 A review of the country plans shows that most have a detailed risk matrix developed, which identifies the challenges and mitigation strategies.
 In a few of the plans such as Tonga, some of the activity clusters have been phased in order to better understand and overcome challenges.
 In practice, the programme is piloting reflection workshops; one was done in Vanuatu in 2015 and the major learning from that process is that the approach needs improving.
 Nonetheless, a part of the process was the development of a capacity development plan to see what partners needed in terms of M&E. The implementation of this plan has informed training of partners in M&E.